How to Find Cheap Flights That Are Worth Booking

 How to find cheap flights without chasing nonsense

 The biggest mistake travelers make is searching the way airlines want them to search: one route, one date, one airport, and a quick panic-book when the first halfway-decent fare appears.
 If your schedule is rigid, that may be necessary.
-But if you want better prices, you need to widen the search before you narrow it.
+But if you want better prices, you need to broaden your search before narrowing it.

 Start with flexibility.
 Even shifting your trip by a day or two can make a dramatic difference, especially on domestic routes and shoulder-season international trips.
 Flying out on a Tuesday instead of a Friday, or returning on a Monday instead of Sunday, can cut the fare enough to cover a hotel night or rental car.

 Destination flexibility matters too.
 If your main goal is to get away, not visit one exact city on one exact weekend, you’ll usually save more.
-This is especially true in Europe, Southeast Asia, and even within the US, where multiple airports and budget carriers can create very different pricing for places that are geographically close.
+This is especially true in Europe, Southeast Asia, and even within the US, where multiple airports and budget carriers can create very different pricing for geographically close places.

 That sounds obvious, but it changes how you search.
 Instead of asking, “What’s the fare to Paris on June 14?” ask, “Where can I go in mid-June for the best value?”
 That’s often where the real deals live.